localstack/rolo/docs/tutorials/rest-api-sqlmodel.md

 ### Handler chain

-Since we are using werkzeug exceptions, we will also need the `WerkzeugExceptionHandler` to serialize them correctly.
-Let's put together an appropriate handler chain:
+Let's put together an appropriate handler chain using both our `AuthorizationHandler`, and the builtin handlers `RouterHandler` and `WerkzeugExceptionHandler`, as well as all SQLModel resources we need:

 ```python
 def main():